 Select the vCenter clusters you want to import and finally click on the Import button.
 Once the import tool finishes you’ll get the ID of the OpenNebula hosts created as representations of the vCenter clusters.

-You can check that the hosts representing the vCenter clusters have a name containing the cluster name, the vcenter instance name, the datacenter name and a hash that prevents name collisions when several vCenter clusters with the same name are imported.
+You can check that the hosts representing the vCenter clusters have a name containing the cluster name, and if there is name collision with a previously imported vCenter cluster, a string is added to avoid the collision.
 Also you can see that if you select the default datastore, OpenNebula will assign a new OpenNebula cluster with the same name of the imported vCenter cluster.

 Note that if you delete an OpenNebula host representing a vCenter cluster and if you try to import it again you may have an error like the following.